-Upon return from sabbatical, a detailed report of the actual results of the project is due by the Second Friday of October.
+Upon return from sabbatical, a detailed report of the actual results of the project is due by the date indicated on the Sabbatical Timeline, which can be accessed on the Faculty Resource website (Provost Faculty Resources).
 The Provost will then forward the copy to the Committee on Sabbaticals for its review and comments.
 The committee's comments will be submitted to the Provost for final approval.